skyformat99/lora_device_lib/porting.md

 LoRaWAN 1.1 redefined devNonce to be a 16 bit counter from zero where previously it had been a random number.
 The counter increments after each successful OTAA.
-A LoRaWAN 1.1 server will not accept an old devNonce.
-LoRaWAN 1.1 implementations must therefore maintain this counter over the lifetime of the device there is an expectation to enter join mode again before the root keys and/or joinEUI are refreshed.
+A LoRaWAN 1.1 server will not accept a devNonce less than one it has seen before.
+LoRaWAN 1.1 implementations must therefore maintain this counter over the lifetime of the device if there is an expectation to enter join mode again before the root keys and/or joinEUI are refreshed.

+LDL will push nextDevNonce to the application as an argument to the LDL_MAC_JOIN_COMPLETE event.
+A cached value can be restored by passing it as an argument to LDL_MAC_init().

 LDL does not keep this counter with session state since it is longer lived than session state.

+### Managing Join Nonce (joinNonce)

+LoRaWAN 1.1 renamed appNonce to joinNonce and declared it to be a counter of the number of successful joins maintained by the server.

+When the joinAccept indicates that LoRaWAN 1.1 is in use, LDL will only accept the joinAccept if joinNonce is greater than the last cached joinNonce.
-In order to ensure the counter is maintained between LDL initialisations, the application must cache the next value when it is passed as the join_complete.nextDevNonce argument to the LDL_MAC_JOIN_COMPLETE event.

-The counter is restored by passing it as the arg.devNonce argument to LDL_MAC_init().
+LDL will push the updated value to the application as an argument to the LDL_MAC_JOIN_COMPLETE event.
+A cached value can be restored by passing it as an argument to LDL_MAC_init().

+LDL does not keep this counter with session state since it is longer lived than session state.

+Caching/restoring this value is optional since resetting it to zero at LDL_MAC_init() will not stop joinAccept from being accepted, but it will leave LDL open to replay attacks during OTAA.

 ### Modifying the Security Module